beastiehut/BeastieHut-Plugins/Space Comments Plugin Documentation.md

 In the following fields you can specify the width of the corresponding column:

+You can specify the width in pixels or percentage.

 * <b>Commented content column width</b>
 * <b>Author column width</b>
 * <b>Comment column width</b>